A Tale of the Secret Saint: Light novel

 Written by Touya, A Tale of the Secret Saint began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on January 6, 2019.
 It was later acquired by Earth Star Entertainment who began releasing it with illustrations by chibi under their Earth Star Novel imprint on June 15, 2019.
-Eleven volumes have been released as of March 14, 2025.
+Twelve volumes have been released as of January 15, 2026.

 In September 2020, Seven Seas Entertainment announced that they licensed the novels for English publication.

-A spin-off light novel series, titled A Tale of the Secret Saint ZERO, began publication on July 15, 2022.
+A spin-off light novel series, titled A Tale of the Secret Saint Zero, began publication on July 15, 2022.
 Six volumes have been released as of October 16, 2025.

 In May 2024, Seven Seas Entertainment announced that they also licensed the spin-off series.